rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 ## Authentication for OCI Registries

 Rancher supports BasicAuth for OCI registries.
 You must create a [**BasicAuth** Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#basic-authentication-secret).
-You can [create the secret through the Rancher UI](../kubernetes-resources-setup/secrets.md).
+You can also [create the secret through the Rancher UI](../kubernetes-resources-setup/secrets.md).

 Rancher 2.9.0 also adds the `spec.insecurePlainHttp` field, which allows insecure connections to OCI registries.
 When this field is set to `true`, Rancher connects to the OCI endpoint without performing an SSL check.
 This works exactly the same as how the `spec.insecurePlainHttp` field works in [ORAS CLI](https://oras.land/docs/commands/use_oras_cli), since Rancher uses the ORAS library.